f-viktor/GPU-Passthrough_Arch-Linux/README.md

 # Plus tips
 **moving the image**
-lets say you created the image in the wrong place or wanna borrow it to your friend,
+lets say you created the image in the wrong place or wanna lend it to your friend,
 real simple, you just gotta change the disk line in `/etc/qemu/wmaneme.xml`
 and move the file that it was pointing at